omrprt/sr-tech/ReadMe.md

-## Adding Details
+## Blockers
-  - Change logo background color
+  - Change logo background colour
+  - the nav active link arrow icon

 ## Instructions
 The task is to build a single page showing an event, within the page is a form to submit details for a ticket as well as information on the event and the location.